 Well, the sand of this desert area is millions of years old.
 According to scientists, the red color results from the high level of iron oxide in the ground.
 This states that the excess rust causes red pigmentation in the dirt.

-It also means that this iconic attraction is still developing its color even after millions of years.
+It also means this iconic attraction is still developing its color even after millions of years.

 See Related: Tourist-Friendly Native Indian Reservations to Visit